NeuCLIR/neuclir.github.io/index.md

 ## Task: Cross-Language Technical Document Retrieval

-*See the [guidelines](https://docs.google.com/document/d/1Vy9538kPvyE3mfIhd-stqULbcRCnS_oe5rP6ykqKA-0/edit?usp=sharing) for full task details.*
+*See the [CLIR & MLIR Guidelines](https://docs.google.com/document/d/1Vy9538kPvyE3mfIhd-stqULbcRCnS_oe5rP6ykqKA-0/edit?usp=sharing) for full task details.*

 Technical language poses a particular problem for cross-language retrieval systems, so the **Cross-Language Technical Document** task focuses on testing this phenomenon in particular.
 Systems receive queries in one language (English) and retrieve from a corpus of technical abstracts